 I would like to build a house on my own.
 I do mean by gathering all the materials myself and putting together a home.
 Has anyone ever done this on a frugal budget?
 I would like to know how and where to get the materials.
-I'm interested to hear of your costs as well.
-I do plan on building little by little, from the ground up.
-Any advice and or experience shared would be greatly appreciated.

 There are many resources online (how to build a house" and books in libraries to help you.